01100100/kreuzungen/README.md

 ### Webhook Service

-There is a webhook service that listens to events from Strava and updates activity descriptions automatically.
+The webhook service listens to events from Strava and updates activity descriptions automatically.

-This is defined in `app/src/ap.ts` and shares code with the frontend.
+This is defined in `app/src/app.ts` and shares code with the frontend.

-To compile the typscript code into `.js` to be ran with node, you can run the command
+To compile the TypeScript code into .js to be run with Node, you can run the command:

 ```bash
 cd app